MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/README.md

-# Step2 - Compute the overlap matrices and energies in the Kohn-Sham and perform TD-DFT calculations
+# Step2 - Compute the overlap matrices and energies in the Kohn-Sham basis and perform TD-DFT calculations along the precomputed nuclear trajectories

 ## 1. CP2K input for electronic structure calculations